MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineTelephoneNumber.md

 ## SYNOPSIS
 Use the `Get-CsOnlineTelephoneNumber` to retrieve telephone numbers from the Business Voice Directory.

 **Note**: This cmdlet has been deprecated.
 Use the new [Get-CsPhoneNumberAssignment](/powershell/module/teams/get-csphonenumberassignment) cmdlet instead.
-For Microsoft 365 GCC High and DoD cloud instances use the new [Get-CshybridTelephoneNumber](/powershell/module/teams/get-cshybridtelephonenumber) cmdlet instead
+For Microsoft 365 GCC High and DoD cloud instances use the new [Get-CshybridTelephoneNumber](/powershell/module/teams/get-cshybridtelephonenumber) cmdlet instead.

 ## SYNTAX